 Best audience for Storey’s Guide to Raising Chickens:

 Sue said: I bought Storey’s Guide to Raising Chickens from a feed store a few months before buying my first backyard birds.
 I knew that I would have just a few birds.
-I knew that most of the stuff that this book so thoroughly explained way not going to apply to my situation.
-I read it any way.
+I knew that most of the stuff that this book so thoroughly explained was not going to apply to my situation.
+I read it anyway.

 In the age of the internet, this book has increased in value as each chapter is painstakingly researched.
 Many posts on the internet are not.
 Storey’s Guide to Raising Chickens is reliable.
 As long as I have chickens, I will keep this book on my shelf.
 It is dry and technical but accurate.
 It has been many years since that first trip to the feed store with my chicken wish list.
 I still pick up “the Guide” and thumb through it for tips on crazy situations that my chickens have put me in.

 The bottom line: We give Storey’s Guide to Raising Chickens by Gail Damerow two thumbs up.

 If you’re planning to buy this book, click on the link here and Bookshop.org will donate a bit of the sale to The Practical Herbalist.
 We thank you in advance for your support of our site and our passion for practicality in herbalism.